 \section{Introduction}

-\IEEEPARstart{C}{lustering} is a method that tries to organize unlabelled input data points into clusters or groups such that data points within a cluster have the most similarity than those belonging to different clusters, i.e., to maximize the intra-cluster similarity while minimizing the inter-cluster similarity.
-Based on belongingness, in the literature, clustering algorithms have been classified into various categories: hierarchical, density-based, grid-based, partition-based, and model-based clustering \cite{bezdek, hierarchical, density, grid}.
-Among them, the partition-based clustering is most widely studied.
-The most popular partition-based \textit{ k}-means algorithms reported in the literature are well known due to their performance in clustering large scale datasets, however these algorithms are susceptible to the initial cluster centers \cite{Ac,Ad,ball}.
-Ruspini \cite{ruspini} and Bezdek \cite{bezdek1980} have presented fuzzy variants of the \textit{k}-means algorithm, where each data point can be a subset of multiple clusters with a different membership degree.
-However, the major problem with the \textit{k}-means and fuzzy \textit{k}-means algorithm remain the same, i.e., all features are assumed equally important during the clustering.
-Due to that, these algorithms are easily affected by the outliers.
+Clustering is a method that tries to organize unlabelled input data points into clusters or groups such that data points within a cluster have the most similarity to those belonging to different clusters, i.e., to maximize the intra-cluster similarity while minimizing the inter-cluster similarity \cite{HCA, bideal}.
+Based on belongingness, clustering algorithms have been classified into various categories: hierarchical, density-based,grid-based, partition-based, spectral and model-based clustering \cite{bezdek, hierarchical, density, spectral, grid}.
+Among them, partition-based clustering is the most widely studied in the literature.
+The most popular partition-based \textit{k}-means algorithms reported in the literature are well-known for their performance in clustering large-scale datasets.
+However, these algorithms are susceptible to the initial cluster centers \cite{Ac,Ad,ball}.
+Ruspini \cite{ruspini} and Bezdek \cite{bezdek1980} have presented fuzzy variants of the k-means algorithm, where each data point can be a subset of multiple clusters with a different membership degree.
+These membership degrees play a crucial role in addressing the uncertain behavior of both numerical, categorical, image datasets, among others \cite{viknano, ieetfs}.
+The fuzzy \textit{c}-means (FCM) \cite{fcm} and improved FCM \cite{Imfcm} clustering algorithms have been explored more due to their simplicity and data handling characteristics.
+However, the major problem with the \textit{k}-means (KM) and fuzzy \textit{k}-means algorithm remains the same, i.e., all features are assumed equally crucial during the clustering.
+As a result, these algorithms are easily affected by outliers.